 Organize a Stream Cleanup

 Indulge in a trash-free River.
-You can join the annual Rock River Sweep by teaming up with other members of your community to help clean up your community’s streams.
-Visit www.rockriversweep.org to find details on locations and contact information for your community.
+You can join the annual Rock River Clean-Up by teaming up with other members of your community to help clean up your community’s streams.